Wednesday, 24 December 2025

 ⚠️ WHEN TO SEE A DOCTOR

-• Ear Pain: Persistent crying or pulling at ears.
+• Ear Pain: Intense crying, pulling at ears, or fluid drainage.

 Causes & Transmission

-• Fomites: Touching contaminated objects (doorknobs, toys, phones) and then touching your face.
+• Contaminated Surfaces (Fomites): Touching high-traffic objects like doorknobs, elevator buttons, or phones and then touching your face.

 🛑 ANTIBIOTICS DO NOT WORK

-Myth: "I need antibiotics to knock this cold out."
+Myth: "I need antibiotics to clear up this chest cold."

-Fact: Colds are caused by Viruses.
-Antibiotics only kill Bacteria.
-Taking them for a cold will not help you get better and may cause side effects or antibiotic resistance.
+Fact: The common cold is caused by Viruses.
+Antibiotics are only effective against Bacteria.
+Taking antibiotics for a viral cold will not help you recover and can lead to dangerous side effects or antibiotic resistance.

 Treatment: The Science of Comfort

-Studies suggest honey can be as effective as cough syrup for children.
-Give 1/2 to 1 teaspoon as needed.
-(Note: Never give honey to infants under 1 year due to botulism risk).
+Clinical studies suggest that honey can be just as effective as over-the-counter cough suppressants for children.
+Use 1/2 to 1 teaspoon to soothe an irritated throat.
+(Safety Note: Never give honey to infants under 1 year old due to the risk of botulism).

-Use a cool-mist humidifier to keep nasal passages moist.
-For infants, use saline drops and a bulb syringe to clear a stuffy nose before feeding.
+Use a cool-mist humidifier to prevent nasal passages from drying out.
+For infants, saline drops paired with a bulb syringe are essential for clearing nasal obstructions before feeding or sleep.

 4. Medications (OTC)

-• Pain Relievers: Acetaminophen (Tylenol) or Ibuprofen (Advil) for aches/fever.
-Never give Aspirin to children/teens.
+• Pain & Fever: Acetaminophen (Tylenol) or Ibuprofen (Advil) can help with mild aches.
+Important: Never give Aspirin to children or teenagers as it is linked to Reye’s Syndrome.

-• Decongestants: Use nasal sprays for max 3 days to avoid "rebound congestion."
+• Nasal Decongestants: These can provide quick relief, but should never be used for more than 3 consecutive days to avoid "rebound congestion."

 No comments: